wgibson75/rtspcapture/README.md

 This repo comes with a sample JSON configuration that I use for my CCTV cameras.
 This gives various examples of how I've configured my cameras.

-Each camera is configured by adding a corresponding entry to the **cameras** field in the JSON configuration file.
+Each camera is configured by adding a corresponding entry to the **cameras** array field in the JSON configuration file.
 Each camera is defined with these fields:

 | Field | Description |
 | --- | --- |